Coinbase: 2020–2021: remote-first working and IPO

-In March 2021, the company fell under review by the Office of Foreign Assets Control, with concerns that the company may have provided their blockchain service to blacklisted individuals or companies, noting that the nature of blockchain technology makes it "technically infeasible" to prevent specific users from making transactions.

-In March 2021, the company agreed to pay million to settle regulatory claims that it had reported misleading information about its trading volumes.
-Also in March, Coinbase announced that it was establishing a business presence in India and hiring employees for IT services, including engineering, software development and customer support operations.
+In March 2021, Coinbase fell under review by the Office of Foreign Assets Control, with concerns that the company may have provided their blockchain service to blacklisted individuals or companies, noting that the nature of blockchain technology makes it "technically infeasible" to prevent specific users from making transactions.
+That same month, Coinbase announced that it was establishing a business presence in India and hiring employees for IT services, including engineering, software development and customer support operations.
 The company also announced plans to open a physical office in Hyderabad.

-In April 2021, with its final earnings release before its April 14 direct listing, the company reported a nine-fold increase in first-quarter revenue, to billion, up from million the previous year.
-The jump was attributed to the increase in the price of Bitcoin over that period.
+In April 2021, with its final earnings release before its April 14 direct listing, Coinbase reported a nine-fold increase in first-quarter revenue, to US$1.8 billion, up from US$90.6 million the previous year.
+The jump was attributed to the increase in the price of bitcoin over that period.